avazquezmaldonado/csci4208-portfolio-2025/capstone/capstone-01/README.md

 - Problem statement and proposed solution
 - Initial scope and feature list
 - Technology stack selection justified
-- Timeline and milestones overview
+- Timeline and milestones overviewi mnight t

 ## Summary (what we produced)